anders-biostat/covid-test-web-site/doc/api/virusfinder/sample/post.md

 # Create Sample

-Creates a Sample, Recipient and associates it with a bag
+Creates a Sample, Recipient and associates it with a bag.
+For it to work there needs to be one Bag with name "virusdetektiv" in the database as every sample created this way will be assigned to this generic bag.

 ## Request